intelliants/eSyndiCat/README.md

 eSyndiCat Cushy
 ===============

+**THIS REPOSITORY IS NEITHER MAINTAINED ANYMORE, NOR RELATED TO INTELLIANTS LLC IN ANY WAY.
+IT'S UNDER NEW COMPANY MANAGEMENT SINCE NOVEMBER, 2015.
+PLEASE CONTACT ESYNDICAT RESPECTIVE OWNERS DIRECTLY TO GET ANY SUPPORT**

 eSyndiCat is a free directory script written in PHP + MySQL.

 This program is a limited version.
 It does not include the major part of